niborium/CodeStandardScanner/README.md

 4) Run the Webpack build process, and the scanner will automatically analyze the specified files during the build.

 By integrating the code scanner into your CI/CD pipeline or build tools, you can automate the code analysis and enforce code standards consistently across your projects.
 This helps maintain code quality and reduces the chance of introducing code violations during development.

+# NOTE!
+Please note this is an basic example for a CodeStandardScanner that can be easily modified and integrated with your CI/CD Pipeline or with Webpack for example.
+You need by yourself modify this code for your specific needs and requriements (code standards) and configure the implementation to suite your company or team.